Crane flies (tipilidae),They

 I've photos of the genus Empis, Rhamphomyia en Hilara.
 Differences

-are: The fork in the wing veins in the wing tip of Hilara
+are: The fork in the wing veins in the wing tip of wing of the Hilara is

 You can see them also on flowers.
+The lower part of the legs is red brown.
+The beginning of the wings is orange brown.
 Length 9 - 11 mm.
-May - August

 A male.
 The legs are brown.
 Length 7 - 10 mm.